txt.lurk.org

 <p><img src="SE3W9YkGTreFRaMVgkF2vg.webp" /></p>

-<p>In conclusion, this is also where these three strands coincide in
+and then in our instance—this is also where these three strands

-to our position on federating with Threads: it is weird that
+coincide in to our position on federating with Threads: it is weird

-volunteer mods and admins will have to put in effort to maintain a
+that volunteer mods and admins will have to put in effort to

-connection to what essentially is a giant and badly moderated
+maintain a connection to what essentially is a giant and badly

-server.
-Likewise, it is weird that small alternative projects will
+moderated server.
+Likewise, it is weird that small alternative

-have to drastically upscale their infrastructure, labour and capital
+projects will have to drastically upscale their infrastructure,

-investment to facilitate a billion dollar corporation’s regulation
+labour and capital investment to facilitate a billion dollar

 href="https://en.wikipedia.org/wiki/Embrace,_extend,_and_extinguish">EEE</a>.